YaninaTrekhleb/standWithUkraine/README.md

 This site is a collection of foundations and individuals to whom you can financially help.

-🌻 In the background image are the colors of Ukraine's flag - is a field of sunflowers and the peaceful blue sky, which it will certainly become after Ukraine's victory over the occupiers.
+🌻 In the background image are the colors of Ukraine's flag - a field of sunflowers and the peaceful blue sky, which it will certainly become after Ukraine's victory over the occupiers.

 The yellow color of the sunflower is a symbol of faith in the best, respect, and joy.